elral/MobiFlight-Firmware-CommandSimulator/README.md

 If the COM port is available, the commands will be printed to the COM port and theterminal.
 Otherwise only to the terminal.

+As an example for ProMicro:
+* simulateUI.exe 3 115200 1 MF_Test.prn

 ## Format of the textfile

 The format of the textfile is like the existing commands for each output device.